PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 #### Group by Priority
 - Records are shown in buckets of `Critical`, `High Priority` & `Normal`.
+- If any sub-tasks has priority but its task hasn't, task will be shown in bucket based on task priority.
+(Not a sub-task's priority)
+  - For e.g. If any sub-task has `Critical` priority but the task has `Normal` priority , that task will be shown in the `Normal` bucket instead of `Critical`.
 - Sort order in each bucket: Tasks are ascending order of the due date.

 #### Group by Status